db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 >>>>>>> a938950eacb617661155a2a95ba15eabc839ded0

  1. Develop Initial Product Documentation and Design
-- Create an intuitive and user-friendly platform for students to learn modern software development technologies and processes.
+- Create an intuitive and user-friendly home page.
-- Design a theme for all pages
+- Design a theme for home pages
-- Create a simple design shared across all the pages
+- Create a simple design
 - Make sure the website follows proper SEO
 - Make sure website is to legal standard